 Tested the stainless steel sample 10/20, but need to reapply fresh thermal paste for better results, as there is a very large gap in temperatures between sections of the LHCM.

+Oxide layer formed on the surface of the stainless steel 304 sample increases contact resistance, resulting in increase in error.

 About Alumina samples and tests (as of 10/19):